The First Element of Luxxacation: Take Time

 Make sure that this aligns with what you know to be right and true in order to assure integrity.
 Keep the fourth dimension in mind.
 Time is fleeting.
 Why do you want to be this new person?
 What will matter once my time is over?

-Goal Setting Methods
+Other Goal Setting Methods

-systems engineering often employs specific methods and frameworks for goal setting to ensure that project objectives are well-defined, achievable, and aligned with the overall system requirements.
+Systems engineering often employs specific methods and frameworks for goal setting to ensure that project objectives are well-defined, achievable, and aligned with the overall system requirements.
 These methods help guide the development and management of complex systems.
 Here are some common approaches to goal setting within the context of systems engineering:

 Objective-Based Methods: